2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 #### Maintenance Settings

 BTCPay Server is an Open Source project that lives on GitHub.
 Whenever BTCPay Server releases a new version of the software, Administrators can be notified that a new version is available.
-Administrators may also want to discourage search engines (google, yahoo, duckduckgo) from indexing the BTCPay Server domain.
-As BTCPay Server is FOSS, developers worldwide might want to create new features; BTCPay Server has an experimental feature when toggled on, and an administrator can use features not meant for production yet, purely for testing purposes.
+Administrators may also want to avoid search engines (such as Google, Yahoo, and DuckDuckGo) from indexing the BTCPay Server domain.
+As BTCPay Server is FOSS, developers worldwide may want to create new features.
+BTCPay Server has an experimental feature that, when toggled on, allows administrators to use features not intended for production, but rather for testing purposes.

 - Check releases on GitHub and notify when a new BTCPay Server version is available.
 - Discourage search engines from indexing this site